T1taniumF0rge-Industries-Inc/Software/README.md

 The codes will be more *focused* on **C++** rather then **C** and also there will be lots of codes working with external devices, like NodeMCU boards.

+> [!NOTE]
+>
-It is recommended to have [Arduino IDE](https://www.arduino.cc/en/software) installed on your PC as a lot of programs will require it.
+> It is recommended to have [Arduino IDE](https://www.arduino.cc/en/software) installed on your PC as a lot of programs will require it.
 Please check the ["Programs.md"](https://github.com/GamerSoft24/Software/blob/Main/Programs.md) file for informations about programs requiring Arduino IDE.

 *For* **direct access**, [click here!](https://github.com/GamerSoft24/Software/tree/Main/CPPSoft)